Skiing in Australia

-In Australia there is skiing is in three different states: New South Wales, Victoria and Tasmania, as well as in the Australian Capital Territory, during the Southern Hemisphere winter June-October.
-Ski-able terrain stretches through large areas of these territories and include the resorts:
+In Australia there is skiing is in three different states: New South Wales, Victoria and Tasmania, as well as in the Australian Capital Territory.
+The ski season occurs in the Southern Hemisphere winter, June-October.
+Skiable terrain stretches through large areas of these territories and include these resorts:

 New South Wales:Victoria: